-Harold Feldman will celebrate his 95th birthday on Aug.
-13., with a card shower.
+Donna Marcellus will celebrate her 75th birthday on Sept.
+9, with a card shower.

 The following well-balanced and nutritious Friendship Meals will be served for lunch at the Great Bend Senior Center, 2005 Kansas Ave.
 Meals are served with milk; donations for coffee and tea are accepted.

 September is already here, and the first day of autumn is almost upon us.
 There are still many chores that can be done to help your landscape prepare for the winter to come.
 I found a few pieces of advice from K-State Research and Extension's horticulture expert on what you can be doing right now to help your cool season grasses stay healthy now, and give them a boost for next spring.

 If the EPA's proposed rule to redefine waters of the United States becomes law, farming and ranching as we know it today may end.

 League of Women Voters of Great Bend will hold the monthly meeting at noon on Tuesday, at Montana Mike's in the north room.
 Lunch will be from the menu and can be from their "quick serve" menu.